tonybvnq/swc-group33/SoftCon2020_Assignment_5/src/ANSWERS.md

 Products (Sandwich, Cake)
 The products can be enhanced with the different toppings, this is designed using the Decorator design pattern.

+For the sandwich and cake classes a decorator design pattern is used.
+Like this it is always easy to add and remove ingridients without having to change the code.
+For this, sandwich and cake are implmentet as intefaces while having an abstract decorator class each, which implements specific the interface and is extended into the ingredients.